-- 1. Are presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from covered transactions by any federal department or AGENCY; - 2.
-Within a three year period immediately preceding the date on which this Agreement was executed, have been convicted of or had a civil judgment against them for commission of fraud or a felony offense in connection with obtaining, attempting to obtain, or performing a public transaction or contract under public transaction; violation of federal or state antitrust statutes or commission of embezzlement, theft, forgery, bribery, falsification or destruction of records, making false statements or receiving stolen property; - 3.
-Are presently indicted for or otherwise criminally or civilly charged by a government entity with commission of any felony; and - 4.
-Within a three-year period immediately preceding the date on which this Agreement was executed, have had one or more public transactions terminated for cause or default.
+1. Are presently debarred, suspended, proposed for debarment, declared ineligible, or voluntarily excluded from covered transactions by any federal department or AGENCY;

+- 2. Within a three year period immediately preceding the date on which this Agreement was executed, have been convicted of or had a civil judgment against them for commission of fraud or a felony offense in connection with obtaining, attempting to obtain, or performing a public transaction or contract under public transaction; violation of federal or state antitrust statutes or commission of embezzlement, theft, forgery, bribery, falsification or destruction of records, making false statements or receiving stolen property; - 3.
+Are presently indicted for or otherwise criminally or civilly charged by a government entity with commission of any felony; - 4.
+Within a three-year period immediately preceding the date on which this Agreement was executed, have had one or more public transactions terminated for cause or default; and - 5.
+Have a conflict of interest as covered in 23 CFR 1.33, and Ohio Revised Code sections 2921.42 and 2921.43.